ppotter50/HelpDeskTraining/index.md

             <a href='https://webservices.itcs.umich.edu/mediawiki/hotline/index.php/Java_Account_Tool_%28JAcT%29'>JAcT (Java Account Tool)</a>: This tool enables easy access to account information for UM students and faculty (e.g. CAEN account and AFS storage status).
 Perhaps most importantly, JAcT allows you to make new CAEN accounts (<em>see "Accounts" section below</em>).
 Take special note of what to do to install or reinstall JAcT if you lose access to it (unfortunately, this tends to happen regularly).
         </li>
         <li>
             <a href='https://webservices.itcs.umich.edu/mediawiki/hotline/index.php/FootPrints'>Footprints</a>: Footprints is the CAEN Ticket database.
 CAEN Tickets record the issues and reports CAEN receives and allow CAEN staff to communicate with relevant clients (via email).
-Clients can send tickets to the Hotline via email (caen@umich.edu) or you can make your own Ticket for issues brought up by clients in-person, over the phone, or in a chat.
+Clients can send tickets to the Help Desk via email (caen@umich.edu) or you can make your own Ticket for issues brought up by clients in-person, over the phone, or in a chat.
 Tickets are assigned to a relevant team who can assist the client with their issue; you and other CAEN employees can edit tickets and send emails to clients via the ticket.
         </li>
         <li>
             <a href='https://webservices.itcs.umich.edu/mediawiki/hotline/index.php/LiveEngage'>LiveEngage</a>: LiveEngage is the chat tool CAEN uses to communicate with clients in a live chat.